 About Sharpham Park

 Sharpham Park Farm is a 300-acre organic estate set deep in the Somerset countryside.
 The Estate is owned by Roger Saul, the founder of British designer label Mulberry, who takes pride in adopting sustainable and organic farming techniques.
-You will find Sharpham Park's full range of spelt products at Kilver Court, a unique designer retail outlet in the heart of Somerset.
+Visit the Sharpham Park website to shop their range of spelt products.

 About the Recipe